tejashvi-t/tejashvi-t/README.md

 - 👋 Hi, I’m @tejashvi-
 - 👀 I’m interested in ...development
-- 🌱 I’m currently learning ..backend
+- 🌱 I’m currently learning ..React js
 - 💞️ I’m looking to collaborate on ...open sources of front end
 - 📫 How to reach me ...instagram @_tejashvi_0001